Nakakiyo092/usb2canfdv1/CONTRIBUTING.md

 # Contributing

-Feel free to open an issue, start a discussion, fork this repository, or give a star to your favorite repository.
-These actions will help me discover better software.
+Issues, discussions, and forks may be created at the contributor’s discretion.
-Pull requests are not expected to be accepted here.
+Pull requests are not expected to be accepted.

 ## Repository structure